therealnaveenkamal/pdverify/README.md

 ---

-**Verify-PD successfully demonstrates that disaggregated serving can outperform traditional speculative decoding approaches, establishing a foundation for next-generation LLM inference systems.** 🚀
+**Verify-PD establishes the technical foundation for disaggregated LLM serving, proving the concept works while highlighting the optimization challenges for production deployment.**

+**This research demonstrates both the promise and complexity of advanced LLM inference techniques.**